 Classic Beef & Tomato Macaroni Soup

 This post may contain affiliate links.
-See my privacy policy for details.
+Please read our privacy policy for additional information.

-4. Classic Beef & Tomato Macaroni Soup Recipe
+Beef & Tomato Macaroni Soup

 Beef & Tomato Macaroni Soup Tips & Tricks

 • My biggest suggestion for this recipe is to drain and rinse the ground beef.
-You can see that this soup has a bit of grease in it (and oh…that is what makes it so lovely!) but a lot of recipes don’t even have you drain it.
-I suggest doing so as you don’t want a ton of grease in your soup.
+You can see that this soup has a bit of grease (and oh…that makes it so lovely!), but many recipes don’t even have you drain it.
+I suggest doing so because your soup doesn’t need that much grease.

-• The stronger the beef broth the more beefy your soup will end up and a little extra Worcestershire sauce helps with that as well!
-I prefer adding in dry macaroni 30 minutes before serving but if you are in a time crunch at the end of the day, pre-cook and then add the pasta in.
+• The stronger the beef broth, the more beefy your soup will end up, and a little extra Worcestershire sauce also helps with that!
+I prefer adding dry macaroni 30 minutes before serving, but if you are on a time crunch at the end of the day, pre-cook and then add the pasta.

 Happy Cooking!